braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 This page describes the free version of AI Item Recommendations.
 When using the free version:

 - You can create one recommendation per [recommendation type](#recommendation-type) in a workspace.
-- The items recommended to each user in a recommendation update once a month.
+- The items recommended to each user in a recommendation update once a week.
+The recommendation model itself will automatically update once a month.

 ## Creating an AI Item Recommendation